HomeArticlesHow ToHow to Calculate GST

 GST Calculator

-GST — Goods and Services Tax — replaced a complex web of central and state taxes in India when it was introduced on 1 July 2017.
-Understanding how to calculate GST correctly matters both for issuing accurate invoices and for understanding what you are paying when you buy.
-The arithmetic is straightforward; the main source of errors is not knowing whether a price is GST-inclusive or GST-exclusive, and not understanding how the CGST/SGST/IGST split works.
+GST, Goods and Services Tax, replaced a tangle of central and state taxes in India when it launched on 1 July 2017.
+Getting the calculation right matters both for issuing accurate invoices and for knowing what you're actually paying when you buy something.
+The arithmetic itself is simple; most errors come from not knowing whether a price is GST-inclusive or exclusive, and from misreading how the CGST/SGST/IGST split works.

-This guide covers the five steps — rates, forward calculation, reverse calculation, the three GST components, and Input Tax Credit — with worked examples for each.
+This guide covers five steps: rates, forward calculation, reverse calculation, the three GST components, and Input Tax Credit, each with worked examples.

 What You Need